-‘Tom Clancy’s The Division’ PTS 1.6 Confirmed, New Incursion, And Penalty Free PvP — Last Stand State Of The Game Details
+‘Tom Clancy’s The Division’ PTS 1.6 Confirmed, New Incursion, And Penalty Free PvP — ‘Last Stand’ State Of The Game Details

 An Expanded Dark Zone, Almost Doubled

-The Division Dark Zone area will be expanded with zones seven through nine offering up a “little death” in addition to the expansion.
-There will also be almost a 100-percent expansion of this area, most of which will include explore-able rooms within the buildings as well as more roof top explorations.
+The Division’s Dark Zone area will be expanded, with zones seven through nine offering up a “little death” in addition to the expansion.
+There will also be almost a 100-percent expansion of this area, most of which will include explorable rooms within the buildings as well as more roof top explorations.
 Underground areas will also be included.
-This will likely give someone a similar exploratory feel to that of Survival mode.
+This will likely offer a similar exploratory feel to that of Survival mode.

 The interior buildings were said to have larger and more arena-like spaces and the ability to traverse between zones that will share “one contiguous space.”